Fact One: You are a True, Proven, Real Life Winner. No B.S.

 Can you think of all the women who have harmed their careers because of sexting?

-And women Sext waaaay more often than men ever will (like Jessica Alba and Kat Dennings).
+And women Sext waaaay more often than men ever will.
 But what guy is going to complain?
+Men are designed with different hormones and physical parts than women.
+Eventually men will wise up.

 Men just don’t get that when it comes to themselves, there are different cultural rules for the genders.
 They don’t get that there are different interpretations…but ask the guy if the action would be OK for his buddy and he’d tell his buddy, “Don’t be a moron.”

-For the moment, in the world of “Social Media,” “Sexting” and “Candid Camera” at every turn…men will continue to jump off the building.
-Women do the same thing, no harm comes, and I suspect it never will.
+For the moment, in the world of “Social Media,” “Sexting” and hidden video cameras everywhere in every room, at every turn…men will continue to jump off the building.
+They will pay a price in the court of public opinion.
+Women do the same thing, no harm comes, and I suspect it never will as long as they are applauded each and every time, without exception.

 Men tend to not sabotage other men as women sabotage other women.
 They are better at Self Nuclear Implosion.